-- Online safety for staff should be integrated as part of the overarching safeguarding approach. - Our staff are able to understand what it is and the unique risks associated with online safety for pupils both in school and at home (including cyberbullying, grooming, radicalisation etc). - Our staff recognise the additional risks that children with SEN and disabilities (SEND) face online. - Our pupils are supported to develop their understanding of online safety and can be taught to keep themselves and others safe. - In line with the Schools E-safety Policy the IT staff monitor the use of the internet and emails, maintain content filters, and will report inappropriate usage to the e-safety coordinator. - Where teaching is happening remotely (for example during a quarantine or local lockdown) staff will be aware of the additional online risks facing pupils who are mainly interacting online. - Governors regularly review the effectiveness of school filters and monitoring systems.
+- Online safety for staff should be integrated as part of the overarching safeguarding approach. - Our staff are able to understand what it is and the unique risks associated with online safety for pupils both in school and at home (including cyberbullying, grooming, radicalisation etc). - Our staff recognise the additional risks that children with SEN and disabilities (SEND) face online. - Our pupils are supported to develop their understanding of online safety and can be taught to keep themselves and others safe. - In line with the School's Online-safety Policy the IT staff monitor the use of the internet and emails, maintain content filters, and will report inappropriate usage to the online-safety coordinator. - The School has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online when using the School's IT system.
+This aims to reduce the risk of children being exposed to illegal, inappropriate or harmful materials online (content risk); reduce the risk of children being subjected to harmful online interaction with others including commercial advertising and grooming (contact risk); restrict access to online risks such as online gambling, phishing or financial scams (commerce risk); and help manage online behaviour that can increase a child's likelihood of, or causes, harm for example making, sending and receiving explicit images. - The School recognises however that children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G) which means that children may consensually and/or nonconsensually share indecent images, sexually harass their peers via mobile and smart technology, and view and share pornography and other harmful content whilst at school undetected.
+The School tries to address these risks through education (PSHE, visiting speakers) and it's behaviour policies. - Where teaching is happening remotely (for example during a quarantine or local lockdown) staff will be aware of the additional online risks facing pupils who are mainly interacting online. - Governors regularly review the effectiveness of school filters and monitoring systems.
 They ensure that the leadership team and relevant staff are aware of and understand the systems in place, manage them effectively, and know how to escalate concerns when identified. - The school uses communications with parents to reinforce the importance of children being safe online.
 The school shares information with parents about what systems are in place to filter and monitor online use, what children are asked to do online, including the sites they are asked to access, and who from the school their child is going to be interacting with online.
 The Pupil Acceptable Use agreement is shared with parents and pupils must sign this annually.